Botlhale-AI/docusaurus/docs/0 - Platform/help-desk/9 - Reporting.md

 :::info
 > We are here to help!
-For any questions about this feature, please email support@botlhale.ai.
+Please email support@botlhale.ai with any questions.
 :::